earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 Dockerfiles are the bread and butter of containerized builds.
 However, they have an important limitation: they can only output Docker images.
 They weren't designed to run unit tests or to output regular artifacts (binaries, jars, packages etc).
 However, with some wrapper code, it is possible to extract regular files from images, or to execute unit tests too.
 The following will illustrate how.

-### Use multi-stage Dockerfiles or multiple Dockerfiles
+### Use Multi-stage Dockerfiles or Multiple Dockerfiles

 To help split up Dockerfile recipes into logical groupings, you can make use of multiple Dockerfile targets (also called multi-stage builds) and/or of multiple Dockerfile files.